 - 1 package lima beans frozen

 - 32 oz V8 Juice

-- Cholula Hot Sauce or other favorite hot sauce
+- Cholula Hot Sauce (or other favorite hot sauce) to taste

 - Dice onion.

-- Cut carrots potatoes into bite size pieces.
+- Chop carrots potatoes into bite size pieces.
 My mom likes to use red potatoes and leave the skin on.

 - Brown onion in butter or olive oil in a dutch oven or large soup pot.